tech-drew/level-up/README.md

 Please review all scripts and configurations carefully before applying them, and use at your own risk.

 It is recommended to back up your data and understand the changes before proceeding.
-If you are unsure about any part of the setup, seek assistance or more information.

 ---